LaxminarayanJena/Appium/IOS Setup.md

 1.4.3. brew install carthage -Decentralized dependency manager for Cocoa

 1.4.4.
-WebDriverAgent opens the apps when it is downloaded to the device.
+Install WebDriverAgent opens the apps when it is downloaded to the device.
 It is a WebDriver server application which let us control iOS devices remotely.
 We can integrate it with XCTest.framework and run the commands on the device.
 WebDriverAgent is developed at Facebook for end-to-end testing.
 In order to install it, we should to the below steps:

 Go to https://github.com/facebook/WebDriverAgent address and download the WebDriverAgent project to your MacBook.
 Double-click the file which has .zip extension and extract its content.
 Then open the terminal and execute below command:

 cd /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/

+Then, you need to write "open ."  and hit the enter key.
+Copy the WebDriverAgent folder to appium-xcuitest-driver window. open cmd in same directory cd WebDriverAgent mkdir -p Resources/WebDriverAgent.bundle ./Scripts/bootstrap.sh

+On appium-xcuitest-driver window, click the WebDriverAgent folder and open the WebDriverAgent.xcodeproj folder with XCode.

  ```
 ## Tech Stack